-Deadline: Students can self nominate by emailing the Director of Student Services by the fourth Friday in March.
+Deadline: Students can self-nominate by emailing the Physics Student Services Office, email@example.com, by the fourth Monday in March.
 The faculty committee will review the cases of all nominated students.
 They will narrow the field to between 3 and 5 candidates.
-Each finalist will be asked to discuss her/her portfolio in a 20 minute interview with the committee.
-A winner will be selected following these presentations and the award is presented at the Departmental Undergraduate Awards Ceremony the day before graduation.
+Each finalist will be asked to discuss his/her portfolio in a 20-minute interview with the committee.
+A winner will be selected following these presentations.

-The 2016 recipient of the Wiedenbeck Award is Yun Suk Eo.
+The 2018 recipient of the Wiedenbeck Award was Adam Katcher.

 Wirt & Mary Cornwell Prize

 Funded by a bequest from the Cornwell family, the Wirt and Mary Cornwell Prize is awarded solely on the basis of merit.
 The Prize is distributed to a uniquely qualified graduate student who, during the four previous years, shall have demonstrated the greatest intellectual curiosity [and] given most promise of original study and creative work in one of six disciplines - one being physics.

 Award Criteria: Eligible students shall be drawn from the pool of those who have passed the Qualifying Examination.